jay-pee/Anki-Chinese-Radicals-Deck-Plus/README.md

 # Anki Chinese Radicals Deck+

-This is an Anki Flashcards Deck for learning the Chinese Radicals.
+This is an Anki flashcards deck for learning the Chinese Radicals.
-The Radicals are the building block for the Chinese Characters, but can also be found in Japanese and Korean Language.
+The Radicals are the building blocks for the Chinese Characters, but can also be found in Japanese and Korean Language.
-The cool thing is, if you know the radicals you can guess the meaning and pronunciation of a character, though you have not learned it yet.
+The cool thing is, if you have studied the radicals you can guess the meaning and pronunciation of a character, though you have not learned it yet.

-You can also build up mnemonics for Chinese words from it.
+You can also build up mnemonics for Chinese characters from it.
 For example for the character *好* which means *good*:

 ```
 女 + 子 = 好